3D Secure: How to minimize fraud while maximizing conversion

 Marc agrees: “Always conduct formal testing.
 Get someone who hasn’t seen the site and who doesn’t know the code to test the processes: Making a purchase, adding something to the cart, removing it etc. This helps uncover traps you’ve inadvertently set the customer, and how to avoid them.”

-Given the technical specifications of Magento, it’s likely that you’ll be outsourcing your migration to a Magento consulting service.
+Given the technical specifications of Magento, it’s likely that you’ll be outsourcing your migration from Magento 1 to Magento 2 to a consulting service.
 Sergey from Eltrino and Mark from Graze have some advice for getting the best out of your system integrators.

 “Find reliable partners with relevant experience.”
 Says Sergey.
-“Magento 2 is very different to Magento 1 and there’s no official Magento developer certification for version 2 yet.
-So it’s important to take the time to evaluate your developers’ expertise.
+“Magento 2 is very different to Magento 1 so it’s important to take the time to evaluate your developers’ expertise.
 Otherwise, things could be underestimated and deadlines missed or, in case of disaster, the project could even fail completely.”

 “Things will change, and issues will arise.
 If you work as partners, you’ll overcome these challenges together.”
 Graze